|Home | Blog Index | Blog Archives | Christianity & Faith Essays

 Some unintentional, but needed, upgrades for 2012 observing

-2004 was the year that I introduced technology into my storm observing endeavors, namely with the purchase of a laptop, GPS mapping, and a Mobile Threat Net / WxWorx system.
+2004 was the year that I introduced technology into my storm photography endeavors, namely with the purchase of a laptop, GPS mapping, and a Mobile Threat Net / WxWorx system.
 Aside from buying a new laptop in 2009, my mobile observing equipment/software has not seen any upgrades since 2004.
 When it comes to covering these days, I don't like spending money on equipment - I like to make do with what I have for as long as I can.
 Nonetheless, my 2004 setup was in dire need of upgrades, mainly in the realm of my GPS systems.

 My old DeLorme puck has never been very reliable, dropping satellites frequently and many times losing its position fix altogether for long periods of time.
 On top of that, the USB connection would almost always die after about 2 or 3 hours of use, requiring a reboot to get it back.
 The Serial Emulator that allowed for use with Threat Net would also drop out all the time.
 In an unrelated issue, my laptop running Windows Vista was getting to the point where it would take 10 minutes to fully boot.
 I'd still be limping along with all of that today if it hadn't been for a series of upgrades I was more or less forced to implement after purobserving a new video camera in December.